Resisting Large Data Variations via Introspective Transformation Network: Experiments

-Even though we utilize STs to demonstrate our ability to resist data variations, our method also has the ability to generalize to other types of transformations.
-Our algorithm can take other types of differentiable transformation functions and strengthen the discriminators in a similar manner.
-Moreover, our algorithm can utilize multiple types of transformation functions at the same time and provide even stronger ability to resist mixed variations simultaneously.
+\textbf{Beyond spatial transformer} Even though we utilize STs to demonstrate our ability to resist data variations, our method can generalize to other types of transformations.
+Our algorithm can take other types of differentiable transformation functions and similarly strengthen discriminators.
+Moreover, our algorithm can utilize multiple types of transformation functions at the same time and provide an even stronger ability to resist mixed variations simultaneously.
 To verify this, we introduce another recently proposed work, Deep Diffeomorphic Transformer (DDT) Networks \cite{ddt, cpab}.
-DDTs are similar to STs in a way that both of them can be optimized through standard back-propagation.
+DDTs are similar to STs in a way that both of them are optimized through standard backpropagation.